 3.2.
 Airline Miles

 It’s not always required to redeem a specific airline award ticket with its own program.
 For instance you are allowed to redeem United miles on All Nippon flights because they are a partner airline.
 Each airline has its own rules to use miles.
 Although it increases the complexity of using miles, it also brings more opportunities to make better use of them.
 There’s no doubt that efforts need to be made to maximize value.
 See Basics of Airline Miles Redeeming for some basic knowledge.
-For more detailed information about each airline, please take a look of our Airline Miles Guide.
+For more detailed information about each airline, please take a look of our Airline Miles Guides.
 Here’s a few of the most common airlines along with some transfer ratios:

 (1) Star Alliance: